 Here is a list of the basic supplies that you will need when you get home:

-Food: I feed Diamond and will send a small baggie of it home with you
+Food: I feed ValuPak and will send a small baggie of it home with you

 Bowls: